Coming Soon: FormAssembly Workflow

 - Integration: Leverage the same powerful FormAssembly integrations you already rely on, such as Salesforce, PayPal, and more in your workflows.

-If you’re a current FormAssembly user, you might be familiar with “workflows,” a feature that allows you to create and launch a series of forms that need to be filled out sequentially to accomplish a particular task or purpose.
-The names may be similar, but Workflow is a far cry from the current functionality.
+If you’re a current FormAssembly user, you might be familiar with our Legacy Workflow feature that allows you to create and launch a series of forms that need to be filled out sequentially to accomplish a particular task or purpose.
+The names may be the same, but the new Workflow feature is a far cry from the Legacy version.
 Here are a few major improvements to look forward to:

 - Conditional Paths: We’re making form logic easier than ever, allowing you to move away from older methods of form routing, such as using form redirect URLs.